Medical information – Please read and action urgently

 For Thursday and Friday, you will be allocated groups and given times of sessions to take part in two activities.
 These are:

-Plymouth: Dr Matthew Rech, Stage 1 Tutor.
-A one and a half hour, relaxed and interactive session
+Geography at Plymouth: Dr Matthew Rech, Stage 1 Tutor.
+A one and a half hour, relaxed and

-to get you thinking about studying Geography at University level.
-This will
+interactive session to get you thinking about studying Geography at University

-focus on fundamental issues such as your expectations, aspirations and concerns
+level.
+This will focus on fundamental issues such as your expectations,

 Introduction to the University of Plymouth IT facilities: A one-hour class to introduce the University and the School of Geography, Earth and Environmental Sciences’ IT facilities.
 These sessions will be held in Room 310, Fitzroy Building.
 Everybody should attend, including those already familiar with email, as we also run through general computing issues such as the local and networked storage space, printing and other IT facilities.